What Is an Applicant Tracking System?

 An applicant tracking system (ATS) is a software package designed to help businesses track applicants and streamline the process of bringing in new employees.
 The features of an ATS vary somewhat and can include everything from handling job requisitions, recruiting and tracking applicants, setting up interviews, and managing resumes.

-Some may include features for organizing candidates into categories, assigning them to different divisions and more.
-Some solutions come with onboarding features, which helps companies gather all important documents associated with new hires and handle all necessary communications.
+Some may include features for organizing candidates into categories, assigning them to different divisions, and more.
+Some solutions come with onboarding features, which help companies gather all important documents associated with new hires and handle all necessary communications.

 How Does an ATS Help Your Small Business?

 First, having a good ATS for keeping track of applicants generally improves your success rate when you’re trying to find the highest-caliber employees.
 You can rely on your email system for keeping a record of candidates, but when dealing with any sort of volume of applicants, you might quickly run into trouble.

 With an ATS you’ll have a single source of truth for storing information about your candidates, greatly reducing the risk of losing applicants while simultaneously being able to screen people to make sure you only get the cream of the crop.

 While you need to fill positions, you may discover that you have jobs that just sit either unlisted or unfilled for months at a time.
 You can miss the best people quite simply because you don’t have a system for organizing them.
 While you may be able to handle this manually, as you already know this takes time, which you’d likely rather spend on other aspects of your business.
 An ATS helps solve many of the problems associated with the hiring process.

 ATSs allow you to organize and search through resumes by skills, education, availability, and more.
 Many systems enables you to create a custom career page for employees and customized job pages for each posting quickly.